typelevel/fs2/docs/migration-guide-1.0.md

 #### fs2.async Package Object

 The `fs2.async` package object contained constructors for concurrent data types and miscellaneous concurrency utilities (e.g., `start`, `fork`, `parallelTraverse`).
+The data type constructors have all been moved to data type companions with the exception of `hold` and `holdOption` which have been moved to methods on `Stream` (e.g., instead of `async.hold(0, src)`, write `src.hold(0)`).

 Most of the miscellaneous concurrency utilities are no longer necessary because they are directly supported by cats.
 For example, `start` now exists on the `cats.effect.Concurrent` type class and `parTraverse` is available for any `Concurrent[F]`.

 One exception is `unsafeRunAsync`, which was removed from fs2 without a direct replacement in cats-effect.
 To run a computation asynchronously, you can use the following: